Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <Expandable alt_header="How is dbt Explorer priced?" >

-<Constant name="explorer" /> is generally available to all regions and deployment types on the <Constant name="cloud" /> [Enterprise and Team plans](https://www.getdbt.com/).
-Certain features within <Constant name="explorer" />, such as multi-project lineage and column-level lineage, are only available on the Enterprise plan.
+<Constant name="explorer" /> is generally available to all regions and deployment types on all <Constant name="cloud" /> [Enterprise and Starter plans](https://www.getdbt.com/).
+Certain features within <Constant name="explorer" />, such as project recommendations, multi-project lineage, column-level lineage, and more are only available on the Enterprise and Enterprise plus plans.

 <Constant name="explorer" /> can be accessed by users with developer and read-only seats.